Suyat-Ralph/Transport-Challenge/README.md

 ### About

-We're aiming to help personalize the car buying process through utilizing click-stream data and applying it via a chatbot!
+We're aiming to help personalize the car buying process through utilizing click-stream data ML, and applying it via a chatbot!

 ### Technology
 * Node.JS backend